Wasilla, Alaska WRITE Site (18 week)

 What to Expect:

 WRITE students in Wasilla have many opportunities to actively participate in continuity OB and Newborn care, with most students averaging 10-12 deliveries.
 Psychiatry can include working 1:1 with a psychiatrist in several venues and also working with Masters level counselors including adolescent and adult group visits.
 Surgical opportunities include first assisting on C-sections, general surgery, orthopedics, neurosurgery, and other cases as they come up through student patient panels.
 Endoscopy, echos, and stress testing participation is available with Dr. Natalie Beyeler, IM.
 Students follow their own admissions with IM, FM, and Pediatric faculty, and can round on interesting cases as they arise.
 Ambulatory practice is weighted towards pediatrics, adult medicine, and obstetrics with less urgent care.
-We encourage students to spend the last month of their rotation with Dr. Mary Loeb in Talkeetna at the community health center, Sunshine Cinic, during the climbing and tourist season.
+We encourage students to spend the last month of their rotation in Talkeetna at the community health center, Sunshine Cinic, during the climbing and tourist season.

 Student housing in Wasilla can be tailored to individual needs.
 Dogs may be able to be accomodated.

 Palmer/ Wasilla: 32 miles NE of Anchorage on Glenn HWY.
 There is a four-lane highway between Anchorage and Wasilla.
 To see a map of where we are located and/or get directions from other locations, go to maps.google.com (for directions, click "Get Directions" in the upper left-hand corner where you can input the starting address).

 Air Transportation: Most major carriers to Anchorage.

 Extracurricular Activities: http://www.juneau.org/visitors/index.php#sights